Make Your Vote Count

 Your vote is your voice when it comes to public policy and we want to help you use it to promote the shared secular values that benefit all Americans, regardless of religion.
 The CFFC encourages you to support candidates who speak out in favor of a strict separation between church and state.

-2024 Primary Election Deadlines
+2026 Election Deadlines

-Deadline to register to vote: July 22
+Deadline to register to vote in the Primary: July 20

-Deadline to request vote-by-mail ballot: August 8
+Deadline to request vote-by-mail ballot: August 6

-Deadline to register to vote: October 7
+Deadline to register to vote in the General: October 5

-Deadline to request vote-by-mail ballot: October 24
+Deadline to request vote-by-mail ballot: October 22

 Supervisor of Elections Websites